seveibar/confidis/README.md

 # Confidis

 Confidis is a key store for uncertain answers from multiple arguing sources with unknown reliability.
-Available as Create or via [npm](https://www.npmjs.com/package/confidis)
+Available as a Rust Crate or via [npm](https://www.npmjs.com/package/confidis) for NodeJS and browsers.

 [try it online!](https://waoai.github.io/confidis/) or [watch me explain a simple example](https://www.youtube.com/watch?v=QoiWacSQErg)